-A significant percentage of our product shipments are to a limited number of independent wholesale pharmaceutical distributors.
-Three of our wholesale pharmaceutical distributors represented greater than 90% of our product shipments for the quarter ended March 31, 2024.
+A significant percentage of our product shipments are to three of our wholesale pharmaceutical distributors.
 Our loss of any of these wholesale pharmaceutical distributors' accounts, or a material reduction in their purchases or a significant disruption to transportation infrastructure or other means of distribution of our products, could have a material adverse effect on our business, results of operations, financial condition and prospects.
 The significance of each wholesale pharmaceutical distributor account to our business adversely impacts our ability to negotiate favorable commercial terms with each such distributor, and as a result, we may be forced to accept terms that adversely impact our results of operations.